HMCS Chicoutimi (SSK 879): October 2004 fire

 Three of the crew were airlifted by a Royal Navy helicopter for medical treatment after their condition deteriorated.
-Its original destination was Derry, Northern Ireland, but the helicopter diverted to Sligo, Ireland after one crewman, Lieutenant (Navy) Chris Saunders, 32, became severely ill.
-The three crewmen were taken to Sligo General Hospital, where Saunders was pronounced dead.
+Its original destination was Derry, Northern Ireland, but the helicopter diverted to Sligo, Ireland after one crewman became severely ill.
+The three crewmen were taken to Sligo General Hospital, where one of the crewmen was pronounced dead.
 The other two were admitted to the hospital, where one was listed in "critical" condition and placed in the intensive care unit, while another was reported as being in a "stable" condition.